FriendsOfSymfony/FOSCKEditorBundle/docs/migration.rst

                 extraPlugins:           "wordcount"
                 # ...

-If you are not using Symfony Flex, then replace root key in ``app/config/config.yml``.
+If you are not using Symfony Flex, then replace the root key in ``app/config/config.yml``.

 Replace: